Edited May 20th 2014

 3-The bike has 18 speeds..

-4-The bike, as pictured in the 1995 catologue was likely built in the late 80s.
+4-The bike, as pictured in the 1995 catologue was built in the early 80s.
 Even Gary's DX didn't have the Cook Bros fork shown until the late 70s.

 So, my dream was shattered.
 The bike I had always held on a pedestal was just a marketing gimic.
 I decided not to build the bike.

 But a few weeks passed and I couldn't get the bike out of my mind.
 It occurred to me that my fondness for the bike wasn't based on all the hype and claims about its provenance, it was simply the bike itself.
 Also, It may not be the first mountain bike, but it represents all the bikes from the very early beginnings..a turning point when people started putting parts back on their stripped down ballooners.
 This bike has become the spiritual father of every mountain bike ever built.
 I changed my mind and decided to go for it, and build the bike.

 I like challenges and I knew this would be a big one.
 I committed very early that this replica would absolutely be a nut and bolt OCD level clone of the bike, as it sits in the Trek museum.
 That being said, the first order of business was to get an exact build sheet..this proved very difficult..

 -Google provided me with multiple images of the bike from almost every angle